isomerpages/nparks-gardening/_cib20/Grow and Share Initiative.md

 		<p>To support you in your G&amp;S events,<br>
 		</p><ul><li>We have prepared an <a href="/event-planning-toolkit/">event planning toolkit</a>, which contains a series of references and templates</li>
 			<li>NParks will be giving out a G&amp;S starter pack</li>
-			<ul><li>Please indicate interest for the Grow and Share starter pack through the CIB Grow and Share form.
+			<ul><li>Please indicate interest for the Grow and Share starter pack through the CIB Grow and Share pre-event form.
 Once your event details have been confirmed, NParks will reach out with information on how you can collect the starter pack.</li>
 				<li>Each participating CIB group is only entitled to <b><u>one</u></b> starter pack.</li>
 			</ul></ul>
 		<p>Once you have confirmed the details of your event(s), submit the 🌱 <a href="https://go.gov.sg/cibgrowandshareform">pre-event form</a>🌱 for our review.
 You will be able to submit up to three events per form.
 Please look through the pre-event form and ensure that you have all your details ready before starting a submission.</p>